-On July 6, 2018, the Company entered into a credit facility agreement with SSRM for a non-revolving term loan in an aggregate principal amount equal to US\$10,000,000.
-The loan matures on July 22, 2020, the date which is 24 months from the first delivery of ore from Puna Operations' Chinchillas property to the Pirquitas mill.
+On July 6, 2018, the Company entered into a credit agreement with SSRM for a non-revolving term loan in an aggregate principal amount equal to US\$10,000,000.
+The loan matures on July 22, 2020, the date which is 24 months from the first delivery of ore from the Chinchillas property to the Pirquitas mill.
 Refer to Note 16 for credit facility agreement covenants.
+(See also Note 17).